CT83/DynamoDB-Python-Docker-Compose-Starter-Kit/README.md

 # DynamoDB-Python-Docker-Compose-Starter-Kit
 A Docker and Docker Compose starter kit to help you get started with AWS DynamoDB quickly.

+Use this as a boilerplate for your next project, I already did!

+#### What is DynamoDB?
+Amazon DynamoDB is a fully managed proprietary NoSQL database service that supports key-value and document data structures.

+### What does the `app.py` do?

+1. The `app.py` uses Facebook's Hydra Config Management to pickup the desired configuration, from the .yml file and loads it.
+2. Then a connection is made to a DynamoDB  Instance.
+3. Some basic database operations are performed using the PynamoDB library.

+### How to run?

 There are 2 modes in which you can run the `app.py` in.

 ### 1. Local DynamoDB Mode -